wecarsoniv/augmented-pca/docs/source/index.rst

 Welcome to the AugmentedPCA docmentation!

-Augmented Principal Component Analysis (AugmentedPCA) is a library written in Python that provides implementations of linear factor models that find a set of factors aligned with an *augmenting* objective in addition to the canonical PCA objective of finding factors that represent the data variance.
+Augmented Principal Component Analysis (AugmentedPCA) is a package written in Python that provides implementations of linear factor models that find a set of factors aligned with an *augmenting* objective in addition to the canonical PCA objective of finding factors that represent the data variance.

 Below is a list of content offered by this documentation.
-Included are installation instructions, an introduction to the library, models provided, and examples of how to use different provided models.
+Included are installation instructions, an introduction to the package, models provided, and examples of how to use different provided models.

 .. toctree::
     :glob: